 This means that any LMS should allow you to import elearning courses from a number of sources.
 You could be making courses for yourself using a third-party course authoring tool, buying training courses from your LMS provider, or purchasing ready-made content from another training provider.

-Notably, if you are using an LMS from one provider and getting elearning courses from another one, the courses should be imported to the LMS via SCORM Cloud.
+Notably, if you are using an LMS from one provider and getting elearning courses from another one, you can just upload the elearning courses to the LMS as Scorm files.

 Word Documents and PDFs